-Manufacturers are always looking to create stronger, more durable, more reliable, and in the automotive and aerospace sectors, lightweight products.
-In this pursuit, they’ve often upgraded and swapped out material systems for metal alloys that have a lower density, better temperature tolerance, and corrosion resistance.
+Manufacturers are always looking to create stronger, more durable, reliable, and lightweight products in the automotive and aerospace sectors.
+In this pursuit, they’ve often upgraded and swapped out material systems for metal alloys with lower density, better temperature tolerance, and corrosion resistance.
 This is how they gain a competitive advantage in the marketplace.

 Actually, that’s only half the story.

-Swapping out older materials for stronger ones can be a good start, but this can also require new assembly processes that have a higher reliance on surface preparation and cleaning in order to create strong structures.
-Metals like aluminum alloys and advanced materials like carbon fiber polymer composite, which are commonly used in automotive and aerospace manufacturing, need to be adhesively bonded to reduce weight - which is added to structures when fasteners are used - and create more dependable joints.
+Swapping out older materials for stronger ones can be a good start, but this can also require new assembly processes that rely more on surface preparation and cleaning to create the strength of the structure.
+Metals like aluminum alloys and advanced materials like carbon fiber polymer composite, commonly used in automotive and aerospace manufacturing, need to be adhesively bonded to reduce weight - added to structures when fasteners are used - and create more dependable joints.

 Traditional surface preparation techniques for aluminum include grit blasting, solvent wiping followed by abrading (with a scouring pad), or anodization.
 Adhesive bonding opened the door for more automated processes, which these legacy surface treatments just aren’t that compatible with.